Canadian Council of Herbalist Associations (CCHA)

 Scope of Practice

 It is the responsibility of each member association to define and implement specific parameters for their association.
 This includes but is not exclusive to the requirements listed above.
-The standards documents are currently under review by HANS and the provincial member associations.
+The standards guidance documents can be found on the professional member application page of this website.

 CCHA Mission Statement